Leonardo-Boss/suckless-site/st.suckless.org/patches/visualbell/index.md

 Notes
 -----
-In order to be noticeable you might have to reduce the `xfps` value in `config.h` to less than equal the refresh rate of your monitor.
+For versions prior to 0.8.4 you might have to reduce the `xfps` value in `config.h` to less than equal the refresh rate of your monitor in order to be noticeable.
+This is not necessary for version 0.8.4 and later.

 Download
 --------